 328 Main Street,

-In the early 1900’s Park City’s social and entertainment needs were served by a number of flourishing theaters and social halls.
-When the Dewey Theater, originally on this site, collapsed under a heavy snow load, John Rugar replaced it with the Egyptian Theater built in 1926.
+In the early-1900’s Park City’s social and entertainment needs were served by a number of flourishing theaters and social halls.
+When the Dewey Theater, originally on this site, collapsed under a heavy snow load, John Rugar replaced it with the Egyptian Theater which was opened December 25, 1926.
 It was designed to seat 400 and to accommodate both movies and vaudeville.
 It became the first "sound movie" theater in Park City.

 The Egyptian Revival Style represents a unique period architecture which peaked in America around 1930.
 Egyptian theaters are rare, and this is one of only two remaining in Utah.
 Originally the interior contained replicas of Egyptian artifacts.
 This is a masonry structure with a false front shielding its hip roof.
 Tiles at the base of the ticket booth and pilasters in obelisk shape reinforce the Egyptian motif.